hibbitts-design/docsify-this/docs/README.md

 * Share existing GitHub-hosted Markdown files as standalone web pages, with an optional 'Edit this Page' link
 * Seamlessly embed constraint-free Markdown/HTML, which you have authored, into other platforms (e.g. LMS or CMS)
 * Reuse existing Markdown content by seamlessly embedding it within other platforms (e.g. LMS or CMS)
-* Use the supported URL parameters when embedding content to match each destination platform better visually
+* When embedding content, use the supported URL parameters to match the destination platform better visually

 ---